How to Apply for SSDI: Steps to Get It Done

 • the last day you worked.

-Social Security will be contacting doctors and hospitals that you have visited in recent years.
+Social Security will also contact doctors and hospitals that you've visited in recent years.
 You will need:

 • a list of doctors, their specialties, and their phone numbers and addresses